freda1874/InventoryDataDashboard-Postgres-Node-Tailwind-aws/README.md

  ->  amplify for frontend app -> connect with github repo -> add env variable copy public ip address -> configure api gateway to all the pages ->  get invoke url to paste it in amply env variable

 5.Configure S3 for Image Storage
--> Create a New S3 Bucket for storing images -> bucket policy add policy to allow public access ->  use image links in app
+-> Create a New S3 Bucket for storing images -> bucket policy add policy to allow public access ->  use image links in app  <blockquote>

 ## 🌟 **Features**